LagoVista/docs/Messaging/Parsing/RegExValueSelector.md

 The value that you want to extract as the temperature is simply ```32.0```

-If you use a regular expression similar to
+If you use a regular expression similar to:

 ```
 ^Temperature\s?=\s?([\d\.]{1,5})\s?F$